Nikkiiw/ttrss-to-wallabag-v2/README.md

-Wallabag v2: A TT-RSS to Wallabag v2 plugin
+Wallabag v2: A TT-RSS to Wallabag v2 plugin(fix from @cthu1hoo)

+FIX:
+Two fixes from @cthu1hoo.
+Now the Save to Wallabag button should reappear and work again.
+Also fix prevents plugin from being user-loaded.

 =====================
 A [TT-RSS](https://tt-rss.org/) plugin for saving links to a [Wallabag v2](https://www.wallabag.org/) instance manually or automatically via content filters.